smartdevicelink/sdl_evolution/proposals/NNNN-Add-means-to-launch-with-optimum-appHMIType.md

 ## Introduction

 This proposal provides a mechanism to notify SDL apps with multiple `appHMIType` which types are activated by the HMI.
-SDLApp can display and operate according to `appHMIType` by receiving notification from HMI.
+An SDL app can display and operate according to `appHMIType` by receiving notification from HMI.

 ## Motivation